 The PED investigation — and what James did next

-After the student reported the abuse in 2023, the New Mexico Public Education Department opened an investigation that extended into 2025 when BPS asked PED for an update only to learn that PED had extended Martinez’s license as the investigation stretched into a second year.
+After the student reported the abuse in 2023, the New Mexico Public Education Department opened an investigation that extended into 2025 when BPS asked PED for an update only to learn that PED had extended the teacher’s license as the investigation stretched into a second year.
 Court filings reveal that James allegedly monitored those proceedings from the inside: text messages from April 2025 show James telling the teacher he was listening to NMPED interviews of other district teachers.

 On June 16, 2025, the teacher entered a stipulated agreement with NMPED acknowledging the department held evidence of misconduct sufficient to justify disciplinary action.
 Her license was suspended for two months.
 With full knowledge of her license suspension, James re-hired her in August 2025.